junkerfamily/blackjack/README.md

 ## Status

 All files are complete and ready to move.
 Phase 1 (backend) and Phase 2 (card rendering) are fully implemented and tested.

+## Redis Persistence

+The blackjack backend now supports persisting live game sessions in Redis so multiplayer runs survive server restarts.
+Configure the following environment variables before deploying:

+- `REDIS_URL` – connection string for your Redis instance (for example `redis://:password@hostname:6379/0`).
+When unset, the game falls back to in-memory storage only.
+- `GAME_STATE_TTL` – optional number of seconds to keep each game snapshot in Redis (defaults to 86,400 seconds / 24 hours).

+Each hand update writes the serialized `BlackjackGame` state to Redis and reloads it automatically when a request provides a matching `game_id`.
+Ensure your Render service (or other host) exposes the chosen `REDIS_URL` to the Flask process.